open/close all folders

 - Dr. Cornelius and Dr. Zaius from Planet of the Apes (1968).

-- The titular character of The Imaginarium of Doctor Parnassus.
+- The title character of The Imaginarium of Doctor Parnassus.

-- Dr. Sartorius in Solaris (not generally explicitly addressed as Dr. Sartorius, because all the men on the Solaris station are Doctors and therefore equals, but still.
+- Dr. Sartorius in Solaris.
+He's not generally explicitly addressed as Dr. Sartorius, because all the men on the Solaris station are Doctors and therefore equals, but still.

 - Doctor Faustus.